JeetG-22/stock_picker/README.md

 So, we created `tech_stock_list_dl.py`, which let us download all the stocks listed on that website in JSON format.
 In a nutshell, it:

-1. Confirms that our database file exists
+1. Confirms that our database file exists, then makes the API call
-2. Saves the full result of the API call to `stock_list_dl.json`
-3. Removes any duplicates.
+2. Removes any duplicates.
 There weren't any, but we felt it was necessary given we were exploiting their open API, which sometimes uses pagination depending on the normal of columns we requested
-4. Prints out how many stocks it fetched
+3. Prints out how many stocks it fetched
-5. Uses the **Sector** key to filter out stocks in the Technology sector, then prints out how many tech stocks it found
+4. Uses the **Sector** key to filter out stocks in the Technology sector, then prints out how many tech stocks it found
-6. Creates a table in our database called **tech_stocks**, with some of the data that we have in this call, while also adding more columns that we planned on filling in later from a more accurate stock source
+5. Creates a table in our database called **tech_stocks**, with some of the data that we have in this call, while also adding more columns that we planned on filling in later from a more accurate stock source
-7. Inserts each tech stock into the table
+6. Inserts each tech stock into the table
-8. Printed out the count afterwards executed on the table to ensure that all the records were accounted for and inserted successfully
+7. Printed out the count afterwards executed on the table to ensure that all the records were accounted for and inserted successfully

 In all, we fetched **3319** stocks, where **559** of them ended up being technology stocks: